 The Importance of Long-Term Treatment for Multiple Sclerosis

-At the present, approved treatments are only available for individuals with relapsing forms of multiple sclerosis (MS) – largely for those with RRMS.
-Research (including many clinical trials) is ongoing at a rigorous pace to find treatments that will also be effective for the progressive forms of MS. Fortunately, symptom-management strategies and comprehensive care plans with teams of doctors, nurses, and therapists, help to greatly improve the quality of life for individuals with MS – both with relapsing and progressive forms of MS.
+At the present, all but one of the approved treatments are only available for individuals with relapsing forms of multiple sclerosis (RMS) – largely for those with RRMS.
+Only one of these treatments, Ocrevus™ (ocrelizumab), is not only approved for RMS, but is the first long-term treatment to also be approved for primary-progressive MS (PPMS).
+Research (including many clinical trials) is ongoing at a rigorous pace to find additional treatments for all forms of MS.

 Additionally, a 21-year prospective study of individuals (with relapsing-remitting MS) who began therapy early in the disease found that they experienced a longer lifespan than those who did not begin treatment as early.
 Of those who didn’t start treatment early, MS-related pulmonary infection was the most common cause of mortality over the 21-year period.

 Given via self-injection: